jnchapman101/jnchapman.github.io/_research/working/lossaversion/main.markdown

 #### Looming Large or Seeming Small?
 Attitudes Towards Losses in a Representative Sample.
 with Erik Snowberg, Stephanie Wang, and Colin Camerer.
+Revise and Resubmit at _The Review of Economic Studies_.

 [NBER Paper](https://www.nber.org/papers/w30243)